Coronavirus measures and funeral services at our crematorium

 What we’re doing

-As of Monday 8 August all people attending an indoor funeral service will need to wear a face covering.
+- requiring all people attending an indoor funeral service to wear a face covering

 - enforcing social distancing across all of our sites